Human Rights Watch: Publications

-Human Rights Watch publishes reports on many different topics and compiles an annual World Report presenting an overview of the worldwide state of human rights.
-It has been published by Seven Stories Press since 2006; the current edition, World Report 2020, was released in January 2020, and covers events of 2019.
-World Report 2020, HRW's 30th annual review of human rights practices around the globe, includes reviews of human rights practices and trends in nearly 100 countries, and an introductory essay by Executive Director Kenneth Roth, "China's Global Threat to Human Rights".
-HRW has reported extensively on subjects such as the Rwandan genocide of 1994, the Democratic Republic of the Congo, and the excessive breadth of U.S. sex offender registries and their application to juveniles.

 In the summer of 2004, the Rare Book and Manuscript Library at Columbia University in New York became the depository institution for the Human Rights Watch Archive, an active collection that documents decades of human rights investigations around the world.
 The archive was transferred from the Norlin Library at the University of Colorado, Boulder.
 It includes administrative files, public relations documents, and case and country files.
 With some exceptions for security considerations, the Columbia University community and the public have access to field notes, taped and transcribed interviews with alleged victims of human rights violations, video and audiotapes, and other materials documenting HRW's activities since its founding in 1978 as Helsinki Watch.
 Some parts of the HRW archive are not open to researchers or to the public, including the records of the meetings of the board of directors, the executive committee, and the various subcommittees, limiting historians' ability to understand the organization's internal decision-making.

-Criticism
+Criticism, bans and restrictions

-HRW has been criticized for perceived bias by the national governments it has investigated for human rights abuses.
+HRW has been criticized by a number of observers.
+Its critics include the national governments it has investigated, the media, and its former chairman Robert L. Bernstein.
+The criticism generally falls into the category of alleged bias, frequently in response to critical HRW reports.
 Some sources allege HRW is biased against Israel in its coverage of the Israel–Palestine conflict.
+In 2026, HRW's Israel and Palestine director resigned after HRW blocked a report that argued that Israel's denial of the Palestinian right of return is a "crime against humanity".

 In 2014, two Nobel Peace Laureates, Adolfo Pérez Esquivel and Mairead Maguire, wrote a letter signed by 100 other human rights activists and scholars criticizing HRW for its revolving-door hiring practices with the U.S. government, its failure to denounce the U.S. practice of extrajudicial rendition, its endorsement of the U.S. 2011 military intervention in Libya, and its silence during the 2004 Haitian coup d'état.

+HRW has been retaliated against by governments upset by its reporting, including Russia, which effectively banned it from operating in Russia in 2025.

+Alison Des Forges Award

+The Alison Des Forges Award for Extraordinary Activism is named after Alison Des Forges; until 2009, it was known as the Human Rights Defenders Award.
+It was given out by Human Rights Watch.

+Marca Bristo Fellowship

+In 2020, Human Rights Watch created a Fellowship in memory of Marca Bristo.
+The first recipient was Hauwa Ojeifo, a Nigerian human rights advocate.